Farouk-Belhassine/Websocket/README.md

 <h1>Local WebSocket with PHP</h1>

 <p>This is a local WebSocket project with PHP that allows real-time communication between a server and a client.
-A desktop app is also included</p>
+A desktop app might be added in the future</p>

 <h2>Getting Started</h2>